Abu Ali Iyad: Death and aftermath

 In early July, prior to the offensive, Abu Ali sent letters to Fatah leaders chastising them for surrendering to King Hussein's forces, stating in defiance "We will die on our feet rather than kneel."
 On July 23, he was reported killed by the Jordanian Army.
 According to Yezid Sayigh who documented the history of Palestinian guerrilla warfare, Abu Ali was "executed" during mop-up operations by the Jordanian Army sometime on July 17–18.
 Jordanian Bedouin troops tied his corpse to a tank and dragged it through several northern villages that had large Palestinian populations.
 The PLO claimed he was captured and tortured to death by Jordanian forces prior.
-Another version of events by Abu Ali's partisans was that the Jordanian prime minister at the time, Wasfi al-Tal, was personally responsible for his torture.
+Another version of events by Abu Ali's partisans was that the Jordanian prime minister at the time, Wasfi Tal, was personally responsible for his torture.

 His partisans sought vengeance for his killing and a splinter group developed within Fatah consisting of men from the Tiger Cubs and other Fatah dissidents.
 It came to be known as the Black September Organization (BSO) and Abu Ali's men provided its initial membership.
-On November 28, one of his former Tiger Cubs, Munshir al-Khalifa, assassinated al-Tal in Cairo.
+On November 28, one of his former Tiger Cubs, Munshir al-Khalifa, assassinated Tal in Cairo.
 According to Seale, this was the first attack carried out by the BSO.

 Palestinian poet Mahmoud Darwish dedicated the poem "Returning to Jaffa" to Abu Ali Iyad.